jia200x/RIOT/doc/memos/rdm-draft-alamos-lanzieri-runtime-configuration-architecture.md

 5. The `commit` handler is called once all configurations have been loaded from the registered sources.

 6. At any time, the application or the configuration manager can:
-   - **Save** a particular parameter or all, if a storage facility is already registered as a destination.
+   - **Store** a particular parameter or all, if a storage facility is already registered as a destination.
    - **Set**, **get** or **export** a particular parameter.
 To do this the RIOT Registry uses the `set`,  `get` or `export` handler of the corresponding configuration group respectively.

 ## Acknowledgements